 31) Coconut Macaroons

-Macaroons are for dads who like their sweets chewy and a little toasty.
-The ingredient list is short, and the shaping is wonderfully low-stakes: rustic is the goal.
-Bake until the tops are golden and your kitchen smells like coconut candy.
-If you dip the bottoms in chocolate, people will assume you planned everything weeks ago.
+Macaroons are for dads that like their treats chewy and a little bit toasted.
+The list of ingredients is short, and shaping them is low stakes—go for a rustic look.
+Bake them until the tops are golden and your house smells like coconut candy.
+If you chocolate dip them, people will think you’ve been planning this for weeks.